okeeffed/developer-notes/manual/Kubernetes/Microservices.md

 ## 7.10 Distributed Tracing with Jaegar

-Jaegar is automatically store in the `isto-system`.
+Jaegar is automatically stored in the `isto-system`.
 You can confirm this with the following:

 ```bash
 $ kubectl get pod -n istio-system # istio-tracing pod